omiridoue/sgsss-workflow/03_params/README.md

 - How can I parameterise a workflow?
 - How can I add my parameters to a file?

-In the first episode we ran the Nextflow script, `read_data.nf`, from the command line and it de-compressed the archive folder that contained data on 6 individual schools for two time points `each_period.tar.gz`.
+In the first episode we ran the Nextflow script, `02_hello_nextflow.nf`, from the command line and it de-compressed the archive folder `each_period.tar.gz` that contained data on 4 individual schools for two time points.
 To change the input to script we can make use of pipeline parameters.

 ## Pipeline parameters

-The Nextflow `read_data.nf` script defines a pipeline parameter `params.input`.
+The Nextflow `02_hello_nextflow.nf` script defines a pipeline parameter `params.input`.
 Pipeline parameters enable you to change the input to the workflow at runtime, via the command line or a configuration file, so they are not hard-coded into the script.